-Our capacity to love may not be unlimited, but each day, it can just open one more time. –G. Hill
+Our capacity to love and to care can open one more time each day. --G. Hill

 Living in beautiful Lake Arrowhead, was like living in an enchanted forest, the stuff of fairytale stories.
 Perched high in the San Bernardino Mountains of Southern California, our mile high life was cradled in natural beauty.
 Picturesque mountain lakes lapped gently on quiet shores tickling the feet of the majestic redwoods.
 Sugar pines reached so high they seemed to touch the heavens.
 And far from city noise and lights, trillions and trillions of glittering stars salted the dark night sky.